 Relevant section / Specific objective Amended text 4.2.6 Future Road Strategy Figure 4.4 4.3: Indicative Road & Street Sections.
 4.2.6 Future Road Strategy Map 4.6 Public Transport has been amended and superseded.
 4.2.7 Internal Road Proposals The following text has been amended to provide clarity: The required network of internal roads is shown on Map 4.5 and on the accompanying Road / Street Sections.
 It is based around the creation of a circular route to distribute traffic within the area and onto the adjacent highway network.
 From the existing Tully Vale Road, Grand Parade will-runs northwards alongside the Luas as far as the existing underpass where it will intersects with Barrington's Road, which will in turn connect to coming from the N11 via Druid's Glen Road and to Kilternan Link Road via a leading to the new bridge over the M50.
 Beckett Road will run southwards from Barrington's Road, parallel to the M50, until it meets the junction with Bishop's street, runsning then to the north of the Cairn/Wedge Tomb and then passing under the Wyattville Link Road to the eastern side of Cherrywood, where it will connect back to Tully Vale Road via Cherrywood Avenue.
-Bishop Street will runs east-west on the northen side of the Wyattville Link Road, connecting Tully Vale Road with Beckett Road via a level crossing of the Luas line at Grand Parade.
+Bishop Street will runs east-west on the northern side of the Wyattville Link Road, connecting Tully Vale Road with Beckett Road via a level crossing of the Luas line at Grand Parade.
 Castle Street will runs north-south from Bishop Street passing through Tully Village and leading to Priorsland.
-A bus gate will be located at the junction of Castle Street and Bishop Street Junction F1 to restrict through traffic to and from Castle Street for private motor vehicles and to ensure Bus priority at this junction.
+A bus gate will be located at the junction of Castle Street and Bishop Street (Junction F1) to restrict through traffic to and from Castle Street for private motor vehicles and to ensure Bus priority at this junction.
 Streets will provide connectivity within and between neighbourhoods.
-Independent development Area Maps may be relocated subject to traffic safety considerations.
+Independent development blocks will be served from these streets and additional streets linking into the circular network.
+The access points indicated on the Development Area Maps may be relocated subject to traffic safety considerations.
 Neighbourhood roads will be designed so as to be part of the built environment, appropriate in scale to adjoining development with low speeds that facilitate pedestrian and cycle movements and also allowing for the space to be part of the public realm in respect to communal space.
-There may be opportunities to develop 'home zones', a concept whereby the physical layout of residential roads is designed to create safer spaces with re
+Ther